 You may have a taxable gain if you sell medical equipment or property, the cost of which you deducted as a medical expense on your tax return for a previous year.
 The taxable gain is the amount of the selling price that is more than the equipment's adjusted basis.
 The adjusted basis is the portion of the equipment's cost that was not deductible because of the 7.5% limit (5% for 1983-1986 and 3% before 1983) used to compute the medical deduction.
 Use the formula below (with amounts from the return on which the cost of the equipment was deducted) to figure the adjusted basis.

-7.5% (5% for 1983-1986, 3% before 1983) X Equipment Total Medical Expenses = Adjusted Basis
+7.5% (5% for 1983-1986, 3% before 1983) of Adjusted Gross Income